sergiocollado/potpourri/Notes_on_linux.md

 ### script flow control

+#### conditional executions

 the result status of the last command or program is always stored in the variable '$?'

 so a true condition returns 0, and a false condition returns 1.

-AND operator is &&

-OR operator is ||
+AND operator is &&. the term at the right will only be executed if the term in the left is true.

+OR operator is ||.  the term at the right will only be executed if the term in the left is false.

 ### Processes